The unofficial or hidden API is essentially what the TikTok website

 Get followers and who a user is following

-you can look up a maximum
+#> [1] "MS4wLjABAAAAv7iSuuXDJGDvJkmH_vz1qkDZYo1apxgzaxdBSeIuPiM"Once you have the secUid you can look up a maximum of

-of 5,000 followers per account:
+5,000 followers per account:

-tt_get_follower(secuid = "MS4wLjABAAAAwiH32UMb5RenqEN7duyfLIeGQgSIx9WtgtOILt55q6ueUXgz4gHqZC5HFx4nabPi",
+tt_get_follower_hidden(secuid = "MS4wLjABAAAAwiH32UMb5RenqEN7duyfLIeGQgSIx9WtgtOILt55q6ueUXgz4gHqZC5HFx4nabPi",

 verbose = FALSE)